 Millenials

-Currently the millennial population (those between 18 and 35 years of age) in China is 385 million strong (Russell, 2016).
+Currently the millennial population (those between 18 and 35 years of age) in China is 385 million(Russell, 2016).
 The number of millennials in China is expected to reach over 400 million by 2020.
-We can further segment the Millennial Market by focusing on the Millennial Middle Class.
-Focusing on middleclass millennials will allow UNH to reach the best target i.e. those who can afford the monthly payments.
 The middle class is projected to number 630 million by 2022 but how many of this number are millennials has not yet been discovered and as such no projections are available at this time.

-Target Market- Our number of target customers (market) for 2017 is 385 million people.
-Our target customers projected for 2020 is 400 million people.
+Target Market- The number of target customers (market) for 2017 is 385 million people.
+The target customers projected for 2020 is 400 million people.

-Penetration Rate- For our target penetration rate, we will go with a low percentage due to the fact that this product is not mission critical nor is it mandated through regulation and also because it is a product with a specialized purpose (Marsdd, n.d.).
-We will choose a market penetration rate of 1%.
+Penetration Rate- The target penetration rate, is low due to the fact that this product is not mission critical nor is it mandated through regulation and also because it is a product with a specialized purpose (Marsdd, n.d.).
+The market penetration rate is 1%.

 Table 5.
 2017 millennial population, Projected 2020 millennial population, their penetration rate at 1% and each year’s respective target customer share